VinEdw/engr-285-project-1/project-1.typ

 Since the `start_energy` for a newborn shark is taken from its parent, this suggests that it is better to leave most of the energy with the parent shark.
 If a parent shark just had a child, it likely just ate a fish.
 Due to the way sharks tend to form fronts that hunt down fish clusters, this puts the parent in a good position to eat another fish while the child gets put in a bad position with very few fish.
-This helps the parent shark build up more energy, making it hardier and better able to survive long enough to reach new fish clusters.
+This helps the parent shark build up more energy, making it _stronger_ and better able to survive long enough to reach new fish clusters.
 In contrast, the child gets put in a position where it is likely to die, even if it had more `start_energy`.
 In other words, increasing `start_energy` hurts the parent more than it helps the child.
 As a result, higher `start_energy` values lead to higher extinction chances.